Eternal Spring Chi Kung

 - The ability to relax and to manage stress

-Master Chu designed Eternal Spring Chi Kung™as the first level of his tai chi curriculum after having taught tai chi for nearly three decades.
-He was frequently encountering people who earnestly desired to do tai chi correctly but their tight back or sore knees made them incapable of doing the form.
+After having taught Tai Chi for nearly three decades, Master Chu designed Eternal Spring Chi Kung™ as an optional preparatory program for the study of tai chi.
+He frequently encountered individuals who earnestly desired to do Tai Chi correctly but their tight back or sore knees made them incapable of doing the form.
 After practicing Eternal Spring, they were able to do the form more easily.
-Master Chu also found that even those who were “in shape” benefited from the program.
+Master Chu found that new students of all levels benefited from the program.

 Tai Chi Chuan Center